ryuzakyl/kubernetes-examples/observability/monitoring/datadog/README.md

+> :warning: WARNING
+>
+> This section is **NOT** documented properly. **No** examples were documented so far due to lack of proper tests.

 [Datadog](https://www.datadoghq.com/) provides full-stack visibility into Kubernetes environments, with:

 * out-of-the-box integrations with Kubernetes, Docker, containerd, and all your containerized applications, so you can see all your metrics, logs, and traces in one place

-* Autodiscovery so you can seamlessly monitor applications in large-scale dynamic environments
+* autodiscovery so you can seamlessly monitor applications in large-scale dynamic environments

 * advanced monitoring features including outlier and anomaly detection, forecasting, and automatic correlation of observability data